-The assessment process uses alternative multiple measures to help place you in courses in which you will thrive.
-The first step is to review and share the contents of your California high school transcript with the Testing Office.
-Based on how your California high school GPA and courses completed meet the criteria listed on miracosta.edu/testing, some students may be placed directly in transfer-level English and mathematics courses, and some students may also need to take the English and/or mathematics assessment tests.
+The placement process uses alternative multiple measures to help place you in courses in which you will thrive.
+In order to be eligible for placement via multiple measures, students must have recently (within the last ten years) attended a United States high school for 3 or more years.
+The first step is to review and share the contents of your US high school transcript through the MiraCosta Application or with the Testing Office using either a transcript (unofficial or official) or the Multiple Measures Self-Report Update form.
+Based on how your cumulative, unweighted high school GPA and courses completed meet the multiple measure criteria, some students may be placed directly in transfer-level English and mathematics courses, and some students may also need to take the English, ESL and/or mathematics assessment tests.

-- You must have an Application for Admission on file before you complete the assessments, unless you are assessing for another college.
-Submit at miracosta.edu/apply.
+- Students must have an application on file in order to complete the placement process, unless you are assessing for another college.
+Submit an application at miracosta.edu/apply.

 - Contact the Testing Office at 760.795.6685 or email@example.com if you have questions or need more information.